kregerl/SlimeMoldSimulation/README.md

 # Slime Mold Simulation

-This is a simulaton of a slime mold written in C++ implemented as an OpenGL compute shader.
+This is a simulation of a slime mold written in C++ implemented as an OpenGL compute shader.
 ![img.png](images/img.png)
 The simulation has a few basic controls that can be manipulated at runtime: